 According to Mr. Khoa, in terms of health, if the mother has the conditions, the time to take care of the child will contribute to improving the health of both mother and child.
 In particular, extending maternity leave by one month also helps mothers to breastfeed their children and have more time to rest.

-"An additional month of maternity leave gives mothers more time to recover physically and take care of their children, especially in the first 1,000 days of life - the golden period for children's physical and intellectual development.
+"An additional month of maternity leave gives mothers more time to recover physically and take care of their children, especially in the first 1,000 days of life - the golden period for children's physical and mental development.
 This also encourages breastfeeding, creates a comfortable mentality, and reduces pressure when returning to work," said Mr. Phuong.

 According to Ms. Hanh, female workers need to enjoy many support policies to raise children and ensure their lives.
 With about 1,400 employees, of which 70% are women, Ms. Hanh said that workers always want more support policies such as renting or buying social housing or discounts when buying essential goods such as cooking oil, laundry detergent, and rice to reduce the burden of spending.